 Here are a few thoughts.

-I actually know authors who write entire books while slowing walking on a treadmill.
+I know authors who have writen entire books while slowing walking on a treadmill.
 If you have the coordination (and finances and room), this seems like an ideal solution because your body is kept in motion.
 Even for those who can’t type while slowly walking, you can use it for voice emails, phone calls and online business meetings.

 Check out her article about alternative office set-ups for other great ideas.